-This details the impact that our Pupil Premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our Pupil Premium activity had on pupils in the 2022 to 2023 academic year.

-At Thomas Jones, all pupils, including those who qualify for the Pupil Premium, make outstanding progress as they move through the school.
-Analysis conducted by the school, based on Analyse School Performance (ASP), LA data and the schools' own data shows a familiar pattern of achievement by pupils who qualify for the Pupil Premium.
+At Thomas Jones, all pupils, including those who qualify for the Pupil Premium, continue to make outstanding progress as they move through the school.
+This is evidenced using Analyse School Performance (ASP) and LA data, plus the schools' own internal tracker which shows a familiar pattern of achievement by pupils who qualify for the Pupil Premium.
+In addition, most recently the above has been scrutinised by Ofsted (October 2023).

-Over the last ten academic years, in which Thomas Jones has received Pupil Premium funding, only six children have not achieved at least National Standard in reading, writing and mathematics at the end of Key Stage 2.
+Over the last ten academic years, in which Thomas Jones has received Pupil Premium funding, only six children have not achieved at least National Standards in reading, writing and mathematics at the end of Key Stage 2.
 All six had complex needs, either medical or global development delay; all had historical Statements of SEND or EHC Plans.

-These pupils aside, there has been no difference in achievement at the end of Key Stage 2 between those qualifying for the Pupil Premium and those who do not - a remarkable achievement.
+These pupils aside, there has been no difference in achievement at the end of Key Stage 2 between those qualifying for the Pupil Premium and those who do not - a remarkable achievement, all the more so if one considers the starting point for most pupils upon entry into Reception (please refer to the school's 2023 document EYFS Context and Outcomes).

-In 2021-22 academic year:
+In 2022-23 academic year: